n1ght-hunter/iced_video/README.md

 - automatic auto source selecting

 ### Known Issues:
-- cant close iced application
-- veiwer not resizing to match image
 - slider goes to 0 after releasing when using seek
 - styles bad
+- set url does not change the source
+- when a video finishes it gstreamer panics
+- messages dont seem to be working
 ### Road Map

 - build custom widget to display opengl textures if possible (faster then getting and displaying RGB)